UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Nginx_Setup_(Web_Connection).md

 ### __Databag__

-Once your system is set up, this URL will take you to your secure communication hub.
+Once your system is set up, this URL will take you to a secondary secure communication hub.

 In the "subdomain" section, enter **databag**.
 In the "domain" section, select your chosen URL from the drop-down list.
 Under "type" select `HTTP`.
 Under "URL", enter your **Raspberry Pi's local IP address** followed by `:7000`.
 It should have the form: `XXX.XXX.XXX.XXX:7000`.
 Click `Save`.
 Then select your tunnel name to enter the next public hostname.